unibo/LimeSurvey-ProxyAuth-Plugin/README.md

 ## Techincal Notes:
 - This plugin only does its magic on survey with specified participants, it does nothing in open participants surveys.
 - This plugin dynamically adds a new participants to the survey participant table and assigns them a token before redirecting to the survey with the needed token in querystring.
+- This plugin dinamically adds platform users with admin permissions based on the groups.

 ### Project status:
 Development